Programmer

 what degree would you reccomend for a person to get into website programming and app development, computer science or computer programming, does either have benefits over the other?

-Asked by spartan616 over 9 years ago
+Asked by spartan616 about 10 years ago

 This is actually a very perceptive question.
 In short, if your heart lies specifically in website programming, a programming degree is probably better.